mstocco/mariostoc.co/content/traininglog/20201129-ironman2021-39weeksout.md

 _“A goal without a plan is just a wish.”_

-So what happens when a goal with a plan is not realized?
+So the question I am left with is what happens when a goal, with a plan, is not realized?
 I may be internalizing the results of [Saturday](javascript:flick('sat');)   for a while.

 ![I loved, Loved, LOVED,  the workouts here the last two months, but sadly, these track sessions are coming to an end.](/assets/jpg/IMG_0454-977x550.jpeg PACIFIC INSTITUTE FOR SPORT EXCELLENCE [PISE])